Watch this five-minute video on the Port Authority’s approach to the environment.

 Among the numerous awards for environmental stewardship received are four of the coveted Gulf Guardian awards: in 2011 for an international demonstration of fuel-switching on ocean-going vessels in the Gulf of Mexico, in 2008 for the Clean and Green Program, in 2004 for its storm water pollution cleanup program, and in 2000 for the Houston Ship Channel demonstration marsh.
 In 2002, the Port Authority received the American Association of Port Authorities’ environmental achievement honor: the Calvin Hurst Award.

 The Bayport Container Terminal has been developed to be one of the greenest terminals in the U.S. Innovations to control stormwater pollution, noise and lighting are a few of outstanding features.
 Its administration building is built to LEED standards and two stevedore buildings were constructed using shipping containers.
-You can learn more about these unique structures from this video and in these Port Magazine issues in PDF* format:
+You can learn more about these unique structures from these documents in PDF* format: